-The Board and Investment Manager are focused on optimising long-term shareholder returns
+The Board and Investment Manager are focused on optimising long-term shareholder returns within the investee companies.

-In light of the significantly increased cashflow projections resulting from actions taken by the Board, the Board and Investment Manager are working together to develop a long-term capital allocation framework.
-This framework will consider share buybacks, increased dividends and re-investment within the investee companies.
 The Board will provide additional information in October 2019, including updated dividend targets, to allow shareholders to appraise the Company's shares as an investment in the run up to the continuation vote at 2020's AGM.